DesktopECHO/xWSL/README.md

 * Mozilla Seamonkey is bundled as a stable browser that's kept up to date via apt.
 Current versions of Chrome / Firefox do not work in WSL1.
 * Installed image consumes approximately 2.6 GB of disk space
 * XFCE uses the Plata (light or dark) theme and Windows fonts (Segoe UI / Cascadia Code)
 * This is a basic installation of XFCE to save bandwidth.
-If you want the **complete** XFCE Desktop environment run `sudo apt-get install xubuntu-desktop`
+If you want the complete XFCE Desktop environment run `sudo apt-get install xubuntu-desktop`
-* Uninstaller is located in root of xWSL folder, **Uninstall xWSL.cmd**
+* Uninstaller is located in root of xWSL folder, **Uninstall xWSL.cmd** - Make sure you 'Run As Admin' to clear out the scheduled task and firewall rules

 **Screenshots:**